imegeek/terminal-widgets/README.md

 ## Features:

 - **System Information Widgets:**

   - Displays system-related information such as battery status, weather, shell, storage details, hostname, date, RAM usage and many more.
 - **Customizable build-in Widgets:**

   - Users can customize widgets according to their preferences, including text, color, icon, index and state.
 - **Addons Widgets:**

   - Supports addon widgets with customizable text, color, script execution, icon display, and position settings.
 - **Dynamic Content Configuration:**

   - Offers a dynamic way to set content inside text, script, or program files without explicitly defining color or icon keys.
 - **Configuration Options:**

   - Provides a configuration file (`~/.twidgets.json`) for users to modify settings like custom color codes, addon widgets, and built-in widget configurations.
+- **Orientation Support:**

+  - Enables users to customize widget layout orientation, allowing display in either horizontal (row) or vertical (column) configurations for improved flexibility across different terminal setups.
+- **Custom Logo Support:**

+  - Provides the option to add a personalized logo through the configuration file (`~/.twidgets.json`).
 - **Easy Installation:**

   - Available for installation via pip or as a local install for convenient setup.
 - **Color Formatting Support:**

   - Supports color formatting using both named colors (e.g., `[red]`) and hexadecimal color codes.
 - **Icon Integration:**

   - Allows integration of icons into text content using Unicode characters, enhancing visual representation within widgets.
 - **Supports Command Line Arguments**

   - Terminal-Widgets offers support for command line arguments, providing users with flexibility in configuring and managing the program directly from the terminal.
   - Refer to the [Argument Options](#argument) for more detailed information.